-- 10. Address stream access and recreational use topics at educational events/conferences/meetings on topics determined by the Stream Access and Recreation Working Group.
-Potential future topics include: how to disperse and manage use within the watershed, how to meet stewardship funding needs, recreational safety, in-stream wood management, potential impact to streams from invasives, laws and policies relating to navigable waterways, and handicap accessibility issues. - 11.
+- 9. Support education on recreational stream safety that includes input and consensus from all stakeholder groups, such as educational/warning signage, hazard avoidance, and hazard removal. - 10.
+Address stream access and recreational use topics at educational events organized by AWSMP.
+Potential future topics include how to disperse and manage use within the watershed, how to meet stewardship funding needs, recreational safety, in-stream wood management, potential impact to streams from invasive species and how to prevent their spread, laws and policies relating to navigable waterways, and handicap accessibility issues. - 11.
 Help to address through education and by providing a forum for discussion, any over-use and/or site monitoring issues at popular Esopus Creek access points. - 12.
 Advocate for and advance educational opportunities in recreational areas to improve knowledge of streams, stream management, and the watershed.
-Examples of this may include educational signage, kiosks, interpretative trails and photo safaris. - a.
+Examples of this may include educational signage, kiosks, interpretative trails, and photo safaris. - 13.
 Identify opportunities to advance stream and watershed education at the Ashokan Rail Trail that opened in 2019, in collaboration with Ulster County and DEP.
-Hold an educational event on the Rail Trail in 2020. - b.
-Develop an educational kiosk for placement along the Esopus Creek. - 13.
-Collaborate with chambers of commerce, tourism industry, and others to promote the area as a destination.
-This will help spread the message of good stream management to a wider audience and strengthen and improve the local economy.
+Hold educational events on the Rail Trail.
+Integrate education on invasive species and opportunities to promote pollinator habitat by planting Catskill native species near streams and water bodies. - 14.
+Collaborate with local and state actors to reach new residents and visitors to the watershed with messages about responsible stream access and good stream management.

-Ashokan Watershed SMIP Projects Supporting Stream-Based Recreation and Public Access (Active 2020)
+Ashokan Watershed SMIP Projects Supporting Stream-Based Recreation and Public Access (Active 2022)

-No active SMIP projects at this time
+No active SMIP projects currently.

-Appendix A: Summary of Completed Projects 2009-2018
+Appendix A: Summary of Completed Projects 2009-2021